 Fourier Transform Infrared Spectroscopy (FTIR) was used to identify the functional groups present in the pure and prepared activated Moringa husks used for the absorption of lead (Pb) and cadmium (Cd) (Figure 4 and 5).
-Each peak in the FTIR spectrum were assigned to respective functional group observed at 3934.9 - 3009.0 cm-1, 2654.14 - 2407.2 cm-1, 1620.2 cm-1, and 1396.5 cm-1 (Figure 4), while, 3942.63 - 222.07 cm-1, 1558.54 - 1411.94 cm-1 and 1049.31 cm-1 (Figure 5) which can be assigned to alcohol, aldehyde, alkene and phenol respectively for the pure Moringa husks, while Alcohol, aldehyde, phenol and nitro-compound respectively for the activated Moringa husks.
-According to (Zheng, 2014) functional groups present in a compound play a vital role on the absorption feature of the particular compound.
-Also according to (Fan, 2011) the chemical nature of the compound also an important factor in understanding the absorption process of a particular compound
+Each peak in the FTIR spectrum were assigned to respective functional group observed at 3934.9 - 1620.2 cm-1, and 1396.5 cm-1 (Figure 4), while, 3942.63 - 1049.31 cm-1 (Figure 5) which can be assigned to alcohol, aldehyde, alkene and phenol respectively for the pure Moringa husks, while Alcohol, aldehyde, phenol and nitro-compound respectively for the activated Moringa husks.
+According to (Zheng et al., 2014) functional groups present in a compound play a vital role on the absorption feature of the particular compound.
+Also according to (Fan and Wang, 2011) the chemical nature of the compound also an important factor in understanding the absorption process of a particular compound

-The morphological characteristic of the pure and activated Moringa husks were investigated using Scanning Electron Microscope (SEM) analysis (Figure 7a and b).
-Non compact arrangement of the non-particles with shape rice of which the particles are not aggregated being like shapes of small particles of wood with little or no pores making it difficult to determine it exact shape and sizes (Figure 7a) this is also observed in the work of (Kim et al., 2010), while Figure 7b shows the microgram of the activated Moringa husks that most of the particles are aggregated and exhibited a compact arrangement in the form of rocks

-The removal isotherms of the heavy metals: lead (Pb) and cadmium (Cd) were represented using Langmuir and Freundlich equations.
-The analysis of the data for the removal of Pb and Cd were graphically shown in Figure 8 and 9 which shows that the kinetic isotherms of the Langmuir and Freundlich perfectly fitted and described the absorption processes of the lead (Pb) and cadmium (Cd) using activated carbon from Moringa husks.
+The morphological characteristic of the pure and activated Moringa husks were investigated using Scanning Electron Microscope (SEM) analysis (plate 1a and b).
+Non compact arrangement of the non-particles with shape rice of which the particles are not aggregated being like shapes of small particles of wood with little or no pores making it difficult to determine it exact shape and sizes (plate 1a) this is also observed in the work of (Kim et al., 2010), while plate 1b shows the microgram of the activated Moringa husks that most of the particles are aggregated and exhibited a compact arrangement in the form of rocks graphically shown in Figure 7 and 8 which shows that the kinetic isotherms of the Langmuir and Freundlich perfectly fitted and described the absorption processes of the lead (Pb) and cadmium (Cd) using activated carbon from Moringa husks.
 Both the Langmuir and Freundlich equations has the same correlation coefficient greater than 0.5, that is 1 which were well fitted in to isotherms equations equilibrium and also fitted better for sample of each adsorbate, this is also observed in the work of (Kehinde et al., 2008), also in the work of (Mohammed et al., 2015) which showed that the Langmuir isotherms has better adsorption equilibrium than the Freundlich isotherm equation in the removal of iron (Fe) and manganese (Mn).
 Under adsorption process the plot of Langmuir equation usually predicts the favorability of a system in batch processes which is normally described by separation factor (Anirudhan et al., 2008)